Frankford Candy & Chocolate Company: History

-Frankford Candy & Chocolate Company is an American candy manufacturer, located in Philadelphia, Pennsylvania, founded in 1947 by Sam Himmelstein.
-The current CEO is Stuart Selarnick.
 In the 2000s, Frankford Candy & Chocolate Company became a very successful manufacturer.
 It is one of the largest producers of chocolate rabbits in the United States, making over 100 varieties.
-In 2000, it started licensing popular children's TV characters, such as SpongeBob SquarePants.
+Stuart Selarnick, who's wife is the granddaughter of Himmelstein, was appointed as company president in 1998 and then CEO in 2000.
+Selarnick assisted Frankford in licensing popular children's TV shows, such as SpongeBob SquarePants.
+This partnership helped them create many successful products, such as Gummy Krabby Patties.
 Frankford produces their candy in China, Pennsylvania and Italy.